 5. Identify your unique skills and experience such as accounting, legal, public relations, fundraising, disability community connections and languages spoken.

-7. DRC’s Board values diversity.
-In order to assist the board in selecting diverse members, please identify which of the following group(s) you belong to: African American/Black, Asian/Pacific Islander, Hispanic/Latino, Native American, White, Multi-racial; Developmental Disability, Psychiatric Disability, Learning Disability, Sensory Disability, Physical Disability, Other Disability; Gay, Lesbian, Bisexual, Transgender.
-We collect this information on a voluntary basis, and if you choose not to disclose, you may either not respond or indicate that you decline to state.
+8. The following is voluntary: DRC’s Board values diversity.
+In order to assist the Board in selecting diverse Board members, please identify which of the following group(s) you belong to: Decline to State, African American/Black, Asian/Pacific Islander, Hispanic/Latino, Native American, White, Multi-racial; Developmental Disability, Psychiatric Disability, Learning Disability, Sensory Disability, Physical Disability, Other Disability; Gay, Lesbian, Bisexual, Transgender.